thedropbears/pychargedup/README.md

 `autonomous/`: Controls robot during autonomous period.

-`ids.py`: Has CAN ids, PCM channels and other port numbers.
+`ids.py`: Has CAN ids, PH channels and other port numbers.